 You’ll find a wealth of information here.
 My website will always be free from external advertising and promotions of oral supplements.

-It’s not a registered charity and it doesn’t get funding: It’s a FREE information hub and a social enterprise.
+It’s a FREE information hub and a social enterprise.

 I’m so grateful for the support I’ve had to make the website such a valuable resource.
 Two people in particular deserve recognition for helping me provide the right information:

 Pat put me in touch with American lifesaver - Sally Pacholok R.N. whose name is synonymous with B12 deficiency worldwide.
 Sally has spent the past 30 years raising awareness of B12 deficiency.
 Sally and her husband, Dr. Jeffrey Stuart allow me to use research from their book 'Could it be B12?‘ throughout the site.
 Please also see B12awareness.org.